- Sashité for Developers

 <sin>:<pin>

-<sin>is a SIN letter (style abbreviation; case carries a Side tag).<pin>is a PIN token (piece abbreviation + optional state + optional terminal marker; case of the piece letter is the Piece Side).
+<sin>is a SIN token (Style abbreviation; case encodes a Side tag).<pin>is a PIN token (Piece abbreviation + optional state + optional terminal marker; case of the Piece letter encodes Piece Side).

 Example tokens: